-SUMMER GOALS HELP ME MAKE A PLAN
+SUMMER GOALS HELP ME MOVE FORWARD

 I’m a big believer in committing to plans.
 I was the kid who wrote in a journal and poured my heart and dreams out on every page.

 I want to accomplish-describe it, and then set a goal date.
 I”ll put this on the refrigerator for my husband to see too.
 I’m sure there will be some things on there that I’m hoping he’ll help me get done.
-How will you achieve your summer goals and

 And, take a minute to share this post on Pinterest and Instagram with your friends.